shubham-icpcw9/Bubble/README.md

 # Bubble - News at your fingertips

-- Built an android application that bring the most relevant and recent news to your touch screen
+- Built an android application that brings the most relevant and recent news to your touch screen

 - Used Third-party libraries – Volley and Glide